 Posted by Willy Franzen on March 23, 2011.
-Positions below updated every five minutes.
+Jobs updated daily.

 I must admit that I’ve never known anyone under the age of 60 to subscribe to Reader’s Digest, but I’m sure that there’s at least one college student out there with a subscription.
 I mean it was the top circulating consumer magazine for a long time up until 2009.
 They also can claim “more readers with household incomes of $100,000+ than Fortune, The Wall Street Journal, Business Week and Inc. combined.
 That means that they have some serious advertising power.
 Now Reader’s Digest is just one of the publications owned and operated by New York, NY based Reader’s Digest Association, which is “a global multi-brand media and marketing company that educates, entertains and connects audiences around the world.”
 They also have AllRecipes, Every Day with Rachel Ray, The Family Handyman, and quite a few other brands.